 When a student has received a potential field placement assignment from a field education staff, she/he is responsible for contacting the site within two business days to set up an interview, unless directed otherwise.
 (Some organizations require additional application processes and/or written references prior to interviewing.)
 It is also strongly recommended that students review the phone message they have recorded on cell phones and answering machines and consider, if necessary and/or recommended by field education staff, revising it to accommodate professional communications.
+Additionally students should make sure their voicemail is available to receive messages.
 If contact may occur through email, students are expected to utilize their WSU email address.
 If circumstances arise that for some rare reason it is necessary for a student to utilize a personal email address, the student should also review and, if necessary and/or recommended by field education staff, change the personal email addresses to accommodate professional communications.